nourgn076-cmyk/nourgn076-cmyk.github.io/index.md

 ## AI-use disclosure

 I use AI tools (GitHub Copilot, Claude) to accelerate drafting, testing, and documentation.
-Every line is reviewed and understood before it ships — see each repo's README for project-specific disclosure. *(Slide 21–22: name your tools, it's a credibility signal, not a weakness.)*
+Every line is reviewed and understood before it ships — see each repo's README for project-specific disclosure.